kapilkumar0037/ngx-custom-controls/README.md

 # NGX Custom Controls

-A flexible Angular library providing custom form controls that work independently with both template-driven and reactive forms.
-At its core, the library provides a powerful base directive (`BaseCvaImplementationDirective<T>`) that implements both `ControlValueAccessor` and `Validator` interfaces, making it easy to create custom form controls with built-in validation support.
+Angular library which provides a powerful base directive (`BaseCvaImplementationDirective<T>`) that implements both `ControlValueAccessor` and `Validator` interfaces, making it easy to create custom form controls with built-in validation support.
+Every custom control implemented by extending the base directive will support both template-driven and reactive forms.
+Library also provides basic control components created using base directive and bootstrap css.

 If you find this library helpful, please consider giving it a ⭐ on [GitHub](https://github.com/kapilkumar0037/ngx-custom-controls)!